GustavoDenobi/GustavoDenobi.github.io/_posts/2018-09-01-formcv-a-computer-vision-aid-to-forms.markdown

 I assumed the project as its manager then, and started modelling the solution.
 It was a Friday, I remember, and I went all the way from home to the university to present the model to the head of the department.
 She listened carefully, and gave I simple "nice work, but it wouldn't work".
 She then explained that most of the consultants would not go there to work, so a fixed solution like a RFID reader wouldn't solve the problem.
 She also presented her reasons for prefering a paper based solution (which I did not agree with, I mus say).

 After that, driving the 60Km back home, I had the idea that turned into this project: if there are scanned tests, then it might be possible to make a scannable form and then develop an application to read it!
-This it how FormCV was born!
+This is how FormCV was born!

 # FormCV